ALexeyP0708/js-interfaces/README.md

 /*
-Using a reactive property, a callable function should be set that takes an object as an argument and returns a string. */
+Using a reactive property, a callable function should be "set" that takes an object as an argument  */
 	set react2(){
 		return {
 			arguments:[{